-The most effective way to use the current non-federal environmental review process to protect historic properties in Minnesota and silica sand activities is to provide local governments with the tools to determine if projects within their jurisdiction have the potential to harm historic properties.
+The most effective way to use the current non-federal environmental review process to protect historic properties in Minnesota pertaining to silica sand activities is to provide local governments with the tools to determine if projects within their jurisdiction have the potential to harm historic properties.

-With regard to archaeological resources, the State Archaeologist estimates that less than 1% of sites are recorded in his database, the official archaeological inventory for Minnesota.
-Thus agencies need to not only assess the impacts to known sites, but to locations that are "scientifically predicted" to contain sites assuming that 99+% of Minnesota's sites are not in this inventory.
-Direct access to the State Archaeologist's database would provide agencies with known site locations, but should not be provided to inappropriate officials or to the general public as it may encourage illegal activities such as trespassing, vandalism, and burial site disturbance.
+With regard to archaeological resources, the State Archaeologist estimates that less than 1% of sites are recorded, the official archaeological inventory for Minnesota.
+Thus agencies need to not only assess the impacts to known sites, but to locations that are "scientifically predicted" to contain sites assuming that 99+% of Minnesota's sites are have not been discovered.
+Direct access to the State Archaeologist's database would provide agencies with known site locations, but should not be provided to staff that are not profession archaeologists or to the general public as it may encourage illegal activities such as trespassing, vandalism, and burial site disturbance.

-Regarding historic resources the SHPO maintains the state's inventory of historic buildings, structures, and landscapes.
+Regarding historic/architectural resources the SHPO maintains the state's inventory of historic buildings, structures, and landscapes.
 This list is much more complete than the archaeological inventory because the locations of most history-architecture properties can be recorded by simply viewing and/or doing archival research.
 In the 1970s and 1980s, the SHPO conducted intensive surveys of historic standing structures statewide.
 This inventory is constantly being added to and updated with information on newly identified historic properties through federal and state project reviews and local preservation efforts.
 There is less concern for data privacy for this database.

-The first step in cultural resource impact review should always be to first contact the SHPO and the State Archaeologist to get a list of known properties and ask them for their recommendations with regard to the potential for uninventoried historic properties, assessing impacts to known properties, and the need for a more intensive literature search or even actual site survey.
+The first step in a historic properties impact review should always be to first contact the SHPO and the State Archaeologist to get a list of known properties and ask them for their recommendations with regard to the potential for un-inventoried historic properties, assessing impacts to known properties, and the need for a more intensive literature search or even actual site survey.

 To expedite and inform permitting agencies, it is encouraged that LGUs require an applicant hire professionals to conduct an historic properties assessment for use during project scoping and conceptual site planning to avoid potential effects to historic properties.
-The SHPO has archaelogical and architectural/history survey guidance manuals which are available for use in completing these assessments.
+The SHPO has archaeological and architectural/history survey guidance manuals which are available for use in completing these assessments.